 Create a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

 Sure, there are a lot more serious eye problems to have, but no one wants a sty in their eye, either.
 They’re unattractive and, much of the time, painful, too.
-If you’ve suffered from a sty before, you probably wonder why it developed in the first place.
-We got the facts about sties from VSP doctor Jan McVey, O.D.
+If you’ve suffered from a sty before, you probably wonder how to treat it and why it developed in the first place.
+We got the facts about sties from VSP network doctor Jan McVey, OD.

 The Why Behind the Sty.
 It may seem strange, but even your eyelids have oil glands and sweat pores.
 And, sometimes, they can get plugged up.
 The blocked opening walls off the stuff inside.
 When that happens, it can get infected with bacteria and pus, and then you’ve got a sty.

 Sty Timetable.
 How long do sties last?
 Most get better in about a week, but some stubborn ones can hang on for months.
 The good thing is sties are a generally mild condition that eye doctors can easily treat.
 Dr. McVey has been serving Phoenix-area patients for over 25 years and reports complete success with treating sties.
 Even stubborn ones are treatable, though they don’t look or feel good.

 Is a Sty in Your Eye?
 You’ll probably be able to tell by an inflamed spot on your eyelid.
 It can then puff up like a big pimple, and comes with pain and irritation.
 But, never self-diagnose.
 These symptoms should be clue #1 to call your eye doctor.